based2/KB/network/ip_filter_compressed.md

 block from any to 167.86.142.20
 # https://threatfox.abuse.ch/browse/malware/win.metastealer/
 block from any to 167.88.12.112
+# https://unit42.paloaltonetworks.com/fake-north-korean-it-worker-activity-cluster/ ipcheck(.)cloud regioncheck(.)net
+block from any to 167.88.36.13
 # https://threatfox.abuse.ch/browse/malware/win.bianlian/
 block from any to 167.88.160.0/24
 # https://threatfox.abuse.ch/browse/malware/elf.bashlite/